akveg-map/class-descriptions/00_data_entry/330_ArcticBarrenandSparselyVegetated.md

 ### Structure

 **Structural Description:** This [level] consists of a sparse distribution of prostrate shrubs, cespitose graminoids, rosette or cushion-forming forbs, and nonvascular species.
-Crustose lichens are a common component of exposed, rocky sites with the participation of dry-site mosses and fruticose lichens increasing with reduced exposure.
+Crustose lichens are a common component of exposed, rocky sites, with the participation of dry-site mosses and fruticose lichens increasing with reduced exposure.
 Dwarf and larger-stature shrubs are absent.

 **Structural Class:** barrens or partially vegetated